robiiinos/rest-cms-java/README.md

 > Note: The Maven command will migrate / seed the database on launch.

+## Testing

+This project contains unit tests with you can see [here](src/test/java/com/github/robiiinos/dao/ArticleDaoTest.java).

 ## Database

 Database (models, indexes, ...) can be found [here](src/main/resources/db/migration).